-Aesthetic Expression Graduates will be able to respond with critical awareness to various forms of the arts and be able to express themselves through the arts.
-Social studies provides numerous opportunities to achieve the outcomes related to aesthetic expression.
-In social studies classes students can be encouraged to express their views on social issues through various forms of the arts beyond the traditional written format.
-In addition, they are provided opportunities to examine how artists have expressed their views about the world over time.
-Whether analysing historical artifacts or interpreting music and literature from various countries, students develop an appreciation of the role the arts play in interpreting their world and the world of others.
-An Atlantic Canada in the Global Community student will be able to, for example, • identify landforms and water forms in Atlantic Canada that contribute to the aesthetic appeal and character of the region (1.2.12) • identify various forms of oral expression through which societies and peoples express culture (2.1.4) • identify ways in which the culture of a region is expressed through the arts community (2.2.9) Citizenship Graduates will be able to assess social, cultural, economic, and environmental interdependence in a local and global context.
+Graduates will be expected to assess social, cultural, economic, and environmental interdependence in a local and global context.

 Social studies plays a prominent role in enabling students to develop as responsible citizens.
 By its very nature, social studies provides numerous opportunities to develop the various elements of citizenship education.
 From the social studies disciplines come the integral features of citizenship education - students' acceptance and fulfilment of roles as active and informed citizens in a pluralistic and democratic society.
 As students develop an understanding of the forces that shape society, they are provided with a point of reference that gives direction for the future.
 They are led to consider the principles of human rights and study the variety of beliefs and practices that exist in the world.
 They develop criteria for a just, pluralistic, and democratic society and learn to recognize the diverse nature of their culture and the interdependent nature of the world.

-An Atlantic Canada in the Global Community student will be able to, for example,
+An Atlantic Canada in the Global Community student will be expected to, for example,

-- research the issue of sustainability in one resource industry and suggest the steps that are necessary to achieve this (1.4.9) - from personal experiences or those of others, appreciate the importance of belonging to a group (2.4.4)
+• research the issue of sustainability in one resource industry and suggest the steps that are necessary to achieve this (1.4.9)

-- research and evaluate stereotyping and racism issues affecting Atlantic Canadians (2.5.5) - assess the extent to which regional disparity exists in Atlantic Canada, in Canada, and in the global community (3.5.7) - identify qualities and attributes that individuals need to be effective global citizens (5.3.1)
+- from personal experiences or those of others, appreciate the importance of belonging to a group (2.4.4) - research and evaluate stereotyping and racism issues affecting Atlantic Canadians (2.5.5) - assess the extent to which regional disparity exists in Atlantic Canada, in Canada, and in the global community (3.5.7) - identify qualities and attributes that individuals need to be effective global citizens (5.3.1)